Zinaut/memdocs/memdocs/intune/protect/security-baseline-settings-mdm-all.md

 # List of the settings in the Windows 10/11 MDM security baseline in Intune

 This article is a reference for the settings that are available in the different versions of the Windows 10/11 MDM security baseline that you can deploy with Microsoft Intune.
-You can use the tabs below to select and view the settings in the current baseline version and a few older versions that might still be in use.
+You can use the tabs above to select and view the settings in the current baseline version and a few older versions that might still be in use.

 For each setting you’ll find the baselines default configuration, which is also the recommended configuration for that setting provided by the relevant security team.
 Because products and the security landscape evolve, the recommended defaults in one baseline version might not match the defaults you find in later versions of the same baseline.
 Different baseline types, like the *MDM security* and the *Defender for Endpoint* baselines, could also set different defaults.